Bukovina blind mole-rat: Distribution and habitat

 This species is found in a small area of northeastern Romania, southwestern Ukraine, and northwestern Moldova.
 Part of its range roughly coincides with the historical region of Bukovina.
 It inhabits steppe, pastures, cultivated fields, and orchards.

 Threats

 This species is thought to be threatened by intensive agriculture, which has been implicated in the decline of the sympatric lesser blind mole-rat (Nannospalax leucodon) in the same region.
 In Transylvania, subsistence agriculture is still practiced, and thus the population appears stable there, but the addition of Romania to the European Union in the 2007 enlargement of the European Union may spur further intensive agriculture within its habitat.

+Infrastructure and road-planning may also pose a risk to the species.
+In 2013, the species was considered the second most vulnerable mammalian species to road-impact incidents in Europe.